rl1987/trickster.dev/tricksterblog/content/post/strategies-and-patterns-of-gray-hat-social-media-automation.md

 sell it through the integrated ad platform to the highest bidder.
 Objective truth be damned, Big Social executives will do anything to keep the people reading, clicking, watching.
 Large scale virtual reality as it was imagined by science fiction writers and technologists in 80s and 90s did not happen yet, but virtual *social* reality is already here.
+Lines betweeen true and fictional are increasingly getting blurry and muddled.
+In postmodern society, everyone is trying to influence the shared map of reality to their benefit.
+Those able to do it efficiently and scalably emerge as winners.

 If Big Social business objectives require, the organic reach is deliberately being limited to make more spaces for paid ads.
 Therefore promoting your brand on major social media platforms by playing it straight and relying on organic reach only